CAN warns Nigerians against desperate politicians

 The President of the Christian Association of Nigeria (CAN) Samson Ayokunle has warned Nigerians against voting for frantic politicians but credible candidates.

-Ayokunle gave the warning in Abuja while briefing journalists after a meeting with representatives of 14 presidential candidates on their plans for Nigerians and the churches.
+Ayokunle disclosed this in Abuja while briefing journalists after a meeting with representatives of 14 presidential candidates on their plans for Nigerians and the churches.

 He said that the association has decided to reach out to it members and the presidential candidates in asking them their credentials for aspiring to the highest position in the country.